Tyler-Churchill/RegMachine-Emulator/README.md

 4     RUN

 ```
-###The machine will display its states as it runs the given program
+###The machine will display its memory state at each iteration as it runs the given program

 ```
 Reg1    Reg2